Dubai: Where to watch Euro 2024 finals

 Downtown Fanzone

 The Downtown Fanzone by JA in Ballers Downtown Dubai will be the top spot for Euro Cup enthusiasts to watch the final game on July 14.
 This vibrant fan zone offers live streaming of matches on giant screens, air-conditioned tent seating, and VIP lounges.
 Food trucks and stalls will provide diverse culinary options, while bars offer refreshing beverages.
-Free entry, with table bookings starting at Dh100.
 For more information, WhatsApp or call 050 625 88 21.

 Oche